5t3ph/moderncss-dot-dev/src/posts/pure-css-custom-styled-radio-buttons.md

 date: 2020-07-14
 ---

-> _This is the eighteenth post in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 Using a combination of the following properties, we can create custom, cross-browser, theme-able, scalable radio buttons in pure CSS:

 - `currentColor` for theme-ability